Quick Start

 subcommand

-When called on a native SingularityCE image like those provided by the
+When called on a native SingularityCE image like those provided by the Container

-Container Library, pull
+Library, pull

-simply downloads the image file to your
+simply downloads the image file to your system:

 $ singularity pull library://lolcow